WilburMartin/cbioportal-data-grabber/README.md

 # cbioportal-data-grabber

-This is an application which grabs data from CBIOPortal, a Cancer Genomics Database.
+This is misc code to retrieve data from CBIOPortal, a Cancer Genomics Database.
 By default, it is configured to retrieve data about EPCAM-mutations.